Trish Stratus: Part-time appearances and WWE Hall of Famer (2007–2019)

 Stratus chose Stephanie McMahon to induct her into the Hall of Fame in April.
 The following year, Stratus inducted Lita into the WWE Hall of Fame.
 On August 16, 2016, Stratus appeared on WWE Network special WWE 24: Women's Evolution, discussing the history of the women back in her era known as the Attitude Era and also her rivalry with Lita.

-On January 22, 2018, during the Raw 25 Years anniversary episode, Stratus was amongst a group of women honoured as some of the greatest female superstars in the twenty-five-year history of the show, along with The Bella Twins, Maryse, Kelly Kelly, Lilian Garcia, Torrie Wilson, Michelle McCool, Terri Runnels, Maria Kanellis, and fellow Hall of Famer Jacqueline.
+On January 22, 2018, during the WWE Raw 25 Years anniversary episode, Stratus was amongst a group of women honoured as some of the greatest female superstars in the twenty-five-year history of the show, along with The Bella Twins, Maryse, Kelly Kelly, Lilian Garcia, Torrie Wilson, Michelle McCool, Terri Runnels, Maria Kanellis, and Jacqueline.
 Six days later, Stratus was a surprise entrant in the inaugural all-women's Royal Rumble match at the event.
-Stratus entered in the final spot, number 30, and scored three eliminations, over Nia Jax, Mickie James and Natalya.
+Stratus entered in the final spot, number 30, and eliminated Nia Jax, Mickie James and Natalya.
 Stratus' interaction with James garnered a considerable crowd reaction.
 Stratus was amongst the final five women in the match, before being eliminated by Sasha Banks.

-On August 18, 2018 it was announced by WWE that she would make her in ring return to the company to compete at the Evolution event against Alexa Bliss.
-On the August 27, 2018 episode of Raw, Stratus made a surprise appearance interrupting Elias and confronting him for talking down on her hometown, the two exchanged insults, culminating in Stratus slapping him.
-Later in the night, Stratus along with Raw Women's Champion Ronda Rousey and Natalya, were confronted Alexa Bliss, Mickie James, and Alicia Fox and Stratus then served as support along with Ronda Rousey during a one on one match between Natalya and Alicia Fox.
-She was then seen backstage during the show having a segment with Ronda and Natalya as well as the returning Bella Twins, Nikki and Brie.
-On the October 8 episode of WWE RAW, Stratus would cut a promo against her then opponent at WWE Evolution, Alexa Bliss.
-Bliss, along with Mickie James came to the ring to confront Stratus, and challenged her to a tag match at Evolution.
-Almost immediately, Stratus would announce that Lita (who was originally scheduled to face James at Evolution) would be her tag partner. at the Evolution event, Trish and Lita defeated Mickie James and Alicia Fox (replaced Bliss due to injury).
+On August 18, 2018, WWE announced that Stratus would make her in-ring return at WWE Evolution in singles competition against Alexa Bliss.
+On the August 27, 2018, episode of Raw, Stratus made a surprise appearance in Toronto, interrupting Elias and confronting him for talking down her hometown.
+The two exchanged insults, culminating in Stratus slapping him.
+Later in the night, Stratus, Ronda Rousey and Natalya were confronted by Alexa Bliss, Mickie James, and Alicia Fox.
+Stratus later appeared at ringside with Rousey during a one-on-one match between Natalya and Alicia Fox.
+She was then seen backstage during the show in a segment with Ronda and Natalya as well as the returning Bella Twins, Nikki and Brie.
+On the October 8 episode of Raw, Stratus would cut a promo against Bliss ahead of WWE Evolution.
+Bliss, along with Mickie James, came to the ring to confront Stratus, challenging her to a tag match at Evolution with herself and James instead.
+Stratus agreed, announcing Lita (who was originally scheduled to face James at Evolution) as her tag partner.
+At the Evolution event, Trish and Lita defeated Mickie James and Alicia Fox, who replaced Bliss due to injury.

-At the end of July, Stratus returned to the WWE as a guest of Jerry Lawler's "The King's Court" in–ring segment.
-During the segment, Charlotte Flair interrupted the two and issued a challenge to Stratus to wrestle at SummerSlam, which Stratus accepted.
-At SummerSlam, in her hometown of Toronto, the returning Stratus lost to Flair by submission in what was originally intended to be her retirement match.
+On the July 30, 2019, episode of SmackDown, Stratus returned as a guest of Jerry Lawler's "The King's Court" in–ring segment.
+Charlotte Flair interrupted the two and issued a challenge to Stratus to a match at SummerSlam, which Stratus accepted.
+At SummerSlam, in her hometown of Toronto, the returning Stratus lost to Flair by submission.